jamesgeddes/jamesgeddes.github.io/index.md

 **Data Culture**

-I help your team to obtain a *data first* mindset, so that they can better understand and improve success metrics.
+I help your team to obtain a *data first* and *DevOps* mindset, so that they can better understand and improve success metrics.

 **Training**